 Continue up along the southwest ridge of Mt.
 Mildred, and one can avoid some brush by sidehilling to the left through red fir forests.
 Either ascend directly up to the southwest ridge when possible, or sidehill further to the northnorthwest ridge which comes up from Heavens Gate.
 A faint use trail leads to the summit in both cases.

 WINTER SKI ASCENT: The Mosquito Ridge Road is not plowed.
-It is forgivable to ride a ski lift, if permission from the resort can be obtained, from either Squaw Valley or Alpine Meadows, to assist in crossing the Sierra Crest along Route C, and heading by a direct route coming from the east.
+It is forgivable to ride a ski lift, if permission from the resort can be obtained, from either the Olympic Village or Alpine Meadows, to assist in crossing the Sierra Crest along Route C, and heading by a direct route coming from the east.
 This will be a very long day.
 As out-of-bounds skiing is highly restricted or outright forbidden, don't press hard or rigidly plan on using this way.

 TRIP STATS: Route A, 2,800 feet gain, 6-7 miles one way; Route B, 2,200 feet gain with an additional 500 feet gain on the return, 5 miles one way; Route C, 3,500 feet gain with an additional 1,500 feet gain on the return, 8.5 miles one way; Route D, 2,000 feet gain, 2 miles one way.